 My Grandma made these cookies all the time when I was growing up… we knew them as Amish Sugar cookies.
-Just plain, old sugar cookies that didn’t need to be rolled out and cut-out… simply drop spoonfuls of the cookie mixture onto a cookie sheet and bake.
-Easy and tasty!
+Just plain, old sugar cookies that didn’t need to be rolled out and cut-out.
+Just simply drop spoonfuls of the cookie mixture onto a cookie sheet and bake.
+This recipe for drop sugar cookies is quick and easy!

 When you think of sugar cookies, you may typically think of the classic sugar cookies cut out into different shapes, frosted, and topped with sprinkles.
 And I love those too, but these drop sugar cookies are much easier and quicker to make… so if you are looking for a delicious class sugar cookie recipe, you can check out my Best Ever Sugar Cookie recipe here…